daniel4725/BirdsEyeView/README.md

-Introducing here a small taste of the project.
-For more detailed information see the report.pdf file
+Welcome to our project repository!
+Here, we provide a brief overview of the project highlights.
+For a comprehensive understanding, please refer to the report.pdf file.

 # Birds Eye View